Liver Cirrhosis Treatment - Medical & Surgical Management

 There are various causative factors of liver cirrhosis. the most common of them are:

 Yes.
 Liver function tests can be normal with cirrhosis and even at many stages of liver disease.
-This is why a usually series of tests, blood and urine tests, may be prescribed by the treating physician to detect the signs of liver impairment.
+This is why a usual series of tests, blood and urine tests, may be prescribed by the treating physician to detect the signs of liver impairment.
 Often, a liver biopsy could be the only way to confirm a diagnosis of cirrhosis.

 Life expectancy in people with stage 3 cirrhosis of the liver is about 10 to 12 years (compensated cirrhosis).
 In liver cirrhosis, the deterioration of the fibrotic liver to the cirrhotic liver could take many years.
 This is why early diagnosis of liver impairment is of utmost important.